 Cost control has long been the top priority of companies that travel, but that was no longer the case in 2015.
 Results from Global Business Travel’s 2015 EVP Barometer found that safety and security have risen to the top of the list, followed by cost control and employee satisfaction.
 Other interesting tidbits from the annual report include a greater-than-anticipated travel spending increase in 2015 and compelling trends for 2016.

 Business travel nets many companies nearly a 4-to-1 return on their investment, and you can do the same if you travel right.
 Traveling right means taking stock of a trip’s potential costs, potential income, and engaging in a few strategies that can help you make the most of your trip.

 Generous business mileage reimbursement rates are a thing of the past, thanks to the IRS revamping the rates for 2016.
 The new, lowered mileage reimbursement rate for a business vehicle is 54 cents per mile, down a full 3.5 cents from last year’s 57.5 cents per mile.
 The new rate took effect Jan.
 1. Although the mileage reimbursement has decreased by 3.5 cents, the average price of a gallon of gas has fallen from $3.50 a gallon in August of 2014 to $1.77 in February of 2016.
 That’s over a 50% decrease in the price of gas so even at 54 cents per mile you’ll get a good bang for your buck (or half buck).

-Mobile technology already has such an impact on business travel that most travelers say Wi-Fi is the most precious piece of mobile tech that aids in productivity while traveling.
-In fact, a majority of corporate travelers from many countries say it’s absolutely vital during every business trip.
+Mobile technology already has such an impact on business travel that most travellers say Wi-Fi is the most precious piece of mobile tech that aids in productivity while travelling.
+In fact, a majority of corporate travellers from many countries say it’s absolutely vital during every business trip.